robertmatyasi/CV/matyasi_cv.md

 # Education

-PhD, Philosophy, University of Toronto, expected completion 2021
+PhD, Philosophy, University of Toronto, expected defense 2021 Jaunary

 - Dissertation topic: Spinoza's metaphysics of the finite: composition, essence, modality
 - Dissertation committee: Karolina Hübner (supervisor), Nick Stang, Marleen Rozemond
 - Dissertation abstract:

 > My dissertation is about Spinoza's metaphysics of ordinary objects, organisms, and persons.
 I focus on three topics: mereological composition, essence and universals, and the nature of contingency.
 First I argue that Spinoza is an anti-realist about composition because he is a perspectivalist.
 That is, for Spinoza, expressions such as '*x* is a part of *y*' or '*x* is a whole composed of some *y*s' convey abstract judgments from a limited perspective.
 Then I turn to Spinoza's famous *conatus doctrine* which says that the actual essence of an individual is their striving for survival.
 I argue that it is important for Spinoza that this striving belongs to a natural kind: for example, humans and horses are essentially different.
 I show that the scope of Spinoza's alleged nominalist commitments don't rule out the existence of a limited set of properties---i.e., universals *in the things* as opposed to Platonic forms.
 Lastly, I argue that Spinoza holds *modal compatibilism*, the view that some things are both necessary and contingent.
 I argue that this interpretation allows us to clarify Spinoza's necessitarianism.
-Second, this reading leads to a new take on answering the acosmist critique of Spinoza.

 Visiting assistant in research, Yale University, 2019